neowu157/GAI_Project_4/README.md

 how to run my test code
 requirement.txt in zip

-part 1 : python3 task2.py
+ run 1 :python test.py restaurant-data.txt

-part 2 : python3 task2.py
+ run 2 : python main.py restaurant-data.txt "How good is the restaurant taco bell overall?"